cozy/cozy-stack/docs/archives/konnectors-design.md

 #### Running a connector

-A path dedicated to run the konnectors with a predefined list of node packages available (the net module could be mocked with special limitations to blacklist some urls)
+A path dedicated to run the konnectors with a predefined list of node packages available (the net module could be mocked with special limitations to block some urls)

 A script will run the node container giving as option the script to launch.
 The